roy845/Critical-Events-Finder/README.md

 3. <b>Data Structures:</b>

    - <b> event_days_count (dictionary):</b> Tracks how many days each event appears with sufficient intersections.

    - <b> event_intersections (dictionary of sets):</b> Tracks intersections for each event on a single day.

+   - <b> critical_events (set): </b> collect events that meet the critical threshold.

+   - <b>days_list (list of lists of tuples): </b> represents multiple days of events with each day's events as a list of tuples, and each tuple includes an intersection and an event.

 ## Examples